Students working in Commons

 New Student

-If this your first time in any college, you’ve picked the right place!
+If this is your first time in any college, you’ve picked the right place!
 Kalamazoo Valley offers associate degrees in more than 60 areas of study and certificate programs in 50 more.
 You’ll find a number of support services, including advising and counseling, tutoring and life resources to make your transition to college an easy one.

 Admission